buddhist-uni/buddhist-uni.github.io/_content/av/saint-in-the-political-storms-of-modern-thailand_bowie-katherine.md

 minutes: 55
 ---

-Katherine Bowie is interviewed with Eric Jones, Kanjana Thepboriruk, and Matthew Trew about the famous, Northern Thai monk Kruba Srivichai and his role in modern Thai history.
+Katherine Bowie is interviewed by Eric Jones, Kanjana Thepboriruk, and Matthew Trew about the famous, Northern Thai monk Kruba Srivichai and his role in modern Thai history.